sandshoes/rocketsim/README.md

-We will try to run a rocket sim out of this directory.
+We will run a rocket sim out of this directory.